NYC Wrongful Death Attorney

 How much time do I have to file a wrongful death claim?

-Most wrongful death cases must be filed within two years, but this varies based on the type of case.
-Medical malpractice cases and cases stemming from the September 11 terrorist attacks have a statute of limitations of two and a half years.
+The New York wrongful death statute of limitations says most wrongful death cases must be filed within two years, but this varies based on the type of case.

 A wrongful death attorney can advise you of the correct time frames for your specific case.
 It is important to retain counsel well ahead of the deadline to allow time to build a strong case.